openstack/networking-bagpipe/doc/source/bagpipe-bgp.rst

 Configuration
 -------------

-The bagpipe-bgp daemon config file default location is:
+The bagpipe-bgp config file default location is:
 ``/etc/bagpipe-bgp/bgp.conf``.

-The ``install.sh`` script will install a template as an example configuration.

 It needs to be customized, at least for the following: